By ROSHAN THIRAN and EVA CHRISTODOULOU

 Whilst it is great to see that many parents are already looking at developing this crucial quality in their children, it is imperative for all parents to cultivate it in their children.

-Roshan Thiran is the Founder and CEO of Leaderonomics whilst Eva Christodoulou is its Head of Research.
+Roshan Thiran is the founder and CEO of Leaderonomics whilst Eva Christodoulou is its head of research.
 They are both passionate about uncovering the science of building great leaders and will continue to spend countless hours in research to unravel this mystery so that everyone can learn to be a leader.
-If you are a parent and looking to learn some secrets of parenting from experts such as Dr. Goh Chee Leong, Zaid Mohamad, and Dr. Victor Wong, sign up for Leaderonomics’ 10th Anniversary Celebrations on Nov 24 where we will have a full day of parenting wisdom by these prominent leaders ‒ all for free.

 Prefer an e-mag reading experience?
 This article is also available in our 27th October, 2018 digital issue.
 Access our digital issues here.